ConsultingMD/DependencyKit/README.md

 }
 ```

-Since this is *Simply Swift* a resource can just as easily satisfy any other non-DependencyKit protocol you have in your app.
+Since DependencyKit code is *Simply Swift* a resource can just as easily satisfy any other non-DependencyKit protocol you have in your app.
 ```swift
 extension LoggedInResource: LegacyUserInfo {}
 ```